What is Accessibility?

 How Does It Work?

-For example, your Module Guide could look like this:
+For example, one of your folders could look like this:

 For more information on the alternative formats available, please see the Ally – A Student’s Guide article.